BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/18_3_Accessing_Bitcoind_with_NodeJS.md

 }
 ```

-### Get address balance
+### Get Amount Received by an Address

-A useful function when accepting Bitcoin is checking the balance of a specific address in your wallet.
+A useful function when accepting Bitcoin is checking the received Bitcoin of a specific address in your wallet.
 For example, if you were running an online store accepting Bitcoin, for each payment from a customer, you would generate a new address (as we did with ```getNewAddress``` function), show that address to the customer, then check the balance of the address after some time, to make sure the correct amount has been received:

 ```
 agent.getReceivedByAddress('mpGpCMX6SuUimDZKiVViuhd7EGyVxkNnha', function (err, addressInfo) {